RetroAchievements/docs/docs/general/tutorials/how-to-play-subsets.md

 description: Brief explanation of subsets with a simple tutorial on how to patch a ROM for a subset.
 ---

+# How to Play Subsets

-# What are Subsets?
+## What are Subsets?
 Subsets are typically extra sets for a game when certain achievements would just not fit into the main set.
 There are many types of subsets, but for more info on that topic see [this article](https://docs.retroachievements.org/guidelines/content/subsets.html#types-of-subsets).
 Subsets typically require an extra patch or sometimes just an alternate revision/version of the game.

-## How to Play Subsets
+## Tutorial
 In case that the subset you want to play requires a patch, follow these steps below.
-Similar steps can be followed when patching a ROM to play a hack.
+These steps can be followed for patching a ROM to play a ROMhack.

 **Step 1:** Download the patch for the subset of your choice.
 We'll use [this subset](https://retroachievements.org/game/7596) as an example (in this case, Super Mario Land [Subset - Bonus]).
 Patches are hosted [here](https://github.com/RetroAchievements/RAPatches).